Reframing Georgia O'Keeffe's legacy and protecting the land she loved

 In December, the ranch announced a historic conservation agreement that will protect this pristine emptiness in perpetuity.

-"We have over 100 buildings, 21,000 acres," he says.
+"We have over 100 buildings, 21,000 acres," Evans says.
 "So it's a tough business model.
 The revenue will really help to support our operating costs and to keep this open for future generations."

 It's also cattle country.